Wilderness Safety

 1. Always leave an itinerary of your hike with family or friends, and stick to it.

 2. Before your trip, learn about the hazards you may encounter and take adequate precautions.
 Select appropriate clothing and equipment.
-Always hike with a companion.
-Choose a trail that matches the skill level of your party.
+It is safer to hike with a companion and choose a trail that matches the skill level of your party.

 3. Know your own limitations, and the abilities and weaknesses of your hiking companions.
 Plan your route and rate of travel around the weakest member.
 Make sure that each member of your party knows what gear the others have packed.